 If you do not repay a payday loan, the payday loan company has several legal remedies, including wage garnishment, levy, and lien.
 See the Bills.com resource Collections Advice to learn more about the rights of creditors and debtors.

-See also the free Bills.com Financial Planning and Budget Guide, which can help you manage your finances and you can learn about budgeting and prudent financial management.
+See also the free Bills.com Financial Planning and Budget Guide, which can help you manage your finances and help you learn about budgeting and prudent financial management.

 I hope this information helps you Find.
 Learn.
 Save.